DataFire/Integrations/integrations/generated/azure_recoveryservicesbackup/README.md

 * ExportJobsOperationResultInfo `object`: This class is used to send blob details after exporting jobs.
   * blobSasKey `string`: The Shared Access Signatures (SAS) key used to access the blob.
 The key expires after 15 minutes.
   * blobUrl `string`: The URL of the blob.
 The serialized string, which is the list of jobs, is exported to this URL.
-  * objectType `string`: This property is the discriminator for deciding between the specific types in the polymorhpic chain of types.
+  * objectType `string`: This property is the discriminator for deciding between the specific types in the polymorphic chain of types.

 ### GenericRecoveryPoint
 * GenericRecoveryPoint `object`: Generic backup copy.